csaid/csaid.github.io/_posts/2020-09-05-upgrading-to-mathjax-3-after-the-kramdown-update-in-github-pages.md

 ```

 #### Step 3 [if applicable].
 Change your $ signs to $$ signs.
 I ran into some trouble because a lot of my in-line math was delimited with single `$` signs rather than double `$$` signs.
 I wasn't able to configure MathJax to accept the single `$` signs, so I just changed them all to `$$`.
-While it was a little tedious, it felt like the right thing to do.
+While tedious, it felt like the right thing to do.
 The single `$` was too ambiguous.